 Full details are available on the EMS website.

 The EMS Academic Integrity Committee has revised the College's practices pertaining to academic dishonesty cases.
 Important new procedures in place for contested cases include:

-- All contested cases go directly to a hearing at which both the accused student and the course instructor are given the opportunity to speak (separately) to the committee;
+- Contested cases that go to a hearing provide both the accused student and the course instructor the opportunity to speak (separately) to the committee;

 - A quorum of at least five committee members—including at least one student member—must be present at the hearing;

 - Conference call or Skype attendance will be available for either the student or instructor if in-person attendance at the hearing is not possible (especially for on-line course cases);

 - Cases will be adjudicated and resolved based on the existence of a “preponderance of the evidence,” which translates as “more likely than not,”

 - Cases will be resolved by means of a majority vote by the committee (versus unanimous vote);